 The School of Law has an extensive exchange programme with over 60 partner universities across the globe.
 All Law students at Sheffield are able to go abroad for a year as part of their studies and study Law.
-For some degrees, a year abroad is a compulsory part of the degree: students on the LLB Law (European and International) degree study Law in English at one of our partner institutions, and students on the LLB Law with French, German or Spanish degrees study in those languages at one of our partners in France, Belgium, Germany or Spain.
+For some degrees, a year abroad is a compulsory part of the degree: students on the LLB Law (European and International) degree and LLB Law with Chinese Law study Law in English at one of our partner institutions, and students on the LLB Law with French, German or Spanish Law degrees study in those languages at one of our partners in France, Belgium, Germany or Spain.

 Each year, the School also welcomes the highest number of visiting Erasmus/exchange students of any UK Law School.
 Students interested in coming to Sheffield to study must be nominated by their home University.

 Please note that the School of Law does not participate in the University Study Abroad scheme.

 Opportunities for Overseas Study

 All Law students in the School can apply to spend a year of study abroad.
 In 2017/18 we are proud to share that we have over 100 students currently studying abroad.
 No other Law School in the country comes close to Sheffield in terms of the numbers of departing students.